 “Hi Buzz, this is Melissa from Kiandra.
 You recently applied for a position with us, and I’d love to chat further.
 Would now be a good time?”

 “Great to hear from you Melissa.
 Absolutely, I’d love to chat about my application.”

 During our interview process, we were met with a larger portion of candidates who had researched Kiandra.

 I was blown away by how many had lined up quite perceptive questions about how they could contribute, our current strategy and how we intended to operate in this new COVID normal.
 One even linked a few of her questions and answers to our behaviours.
 Talk about bringing your A-game!

-is to take some time and look at the ‘About Us’ page on an employer’s website or check out their social media, especially LinkedIn, to get a feel for how the organisation positions itself.
+My tip is to take some time and look at the ‘About Us’ page on an employer’s website or check out their social media, especially LinkedIn, to get a feel for how the organisation positions itself.
 This will also give you a good insight into how you align with their core values or behaviours, a good measure of how satisfied you could be in the role.
 If you are applying for quite a few roles, keep a little cheat sheet in the notes on your phone that you can quickly refer to during a call.

 They showed us their true colours.

 All our top candidates managed to show us a little bit more of themselves during their recruitment process.

 Yes, here was their work experience, here were the skills and education, but seeing the person beneath the words and achievements allowed us to really envision them as part of the team.